hucebot/eurobin_iot/README.md

 Clone the project and go to the folder *src/*.
 You need to configure the wifi so the controller can communicate with the local network.
 Go to the file *config_example.h* and put the information about your network, then rename to *config.h*.

-To upload the code on the Core2 or Atom Matrix, you have to go in the file **platformio.ini** and choose the enviromment you want to use (atom-matrix,m5stack-core2 or atom-lite), after change it, save the file so it can be updated, then you can change the code and upload on the microcontroller.
+To upload the code on the Core2 or Atom Matrix or Atom Lite, you have to go in the file **platformio.ini** and choose the enviromment you want to use (atom-matrix,m5stack-core2 or atom-lite).
+After making the changes, save the file so it can be updated.
+You can then modify the code and upload it to the microcontroller.

-**Important: The Library M5Unit UHF RFID has a problem, inside it's file called UNIT_UHF_RFID.cpp, the ligne "#include "Unit_UHF_RFID.h"" shoud be "#include "UNIT_UHF_RFID.h"", you must do this change so it can build and upload correctly**
+**Important: The M5Unit UHF RFID Library has a bug.
+In its file called UNIT_UHF_RFID.cpp, the line "#include "Unit_UHF_RFID.h"" should be "#include "UNIT_UHF_RFID.h"".
+You must make this change so it can build and upload correctly.**

-Important 2: Before use any command of ROS2, you must create a docker container using the command:
+Important 2: Before using any command of ROS2, you must create a docker container using the command:

 ```shell
 docker run -it --net host ros:humble